gkigiermo/AIDL21-SAGAN/README.md

 This repository contains different Generative Adversarial Networks (GANs) implementations to explore methods for synthetic data augmentation .
 They all are dedicated to Artificial Image Synthesis in the context of Medical imaging data.

 Our project aims to display the effectiveness of synthetic  data generation as a form of image augmentation technique to improve the predictive classification performance of a scaled up Convolutional Neural Network (CNN) known as EfficientNet, proposed in [ICML 2019](https://arxiv.org/pdf/1905.11946.pdf).
-Therefore we suggest an augmentation scheme that  is  based  on  combination  of  standard  image  perturbation  and  synthetic  dermatologic  lesion  generation  using  GAN  for improved skin cancer classification.
+We suggest an augmentation scheme that  is  based  on  a combination  of  standard  image  perturbation  and  synthetic  dermatologic  lesion  generation  using  GAN  for improved skin cancer classification.

 ### About
 Final Project for the UPC [Artificial Intelligence with Deep Learning Postgraduate Course](https://www.talent.upc.edu/ing/estudis/formacio/curs/310402/postgraduate-course-artificial-intelligence-deep-learning/) 2020-2021 online edition, authored by: